iCliniq Logo

 • Food Protein-Induced Proctitis: Breastfed infants who eat dairy products can develop proctitis.

 • Eosinophilic Proctitis: It affects children younger than two.
-This occurs when eosinophil (a white blood cell) builds in the rectal lining.
+It occurs when eosinophils (white blood cells) build up in the rectal lining.

 • Antibiotics: Some antibiotics kill normal bacteria and allow harmful bacteria to grow, resulting in inflammation.

-• Diversion Proctitis: A type of colon surgery is done in some people in which the passage of stool is diverted from the rectum to a surgically created opening called a stoma.
+• Diversion Proctitis: Some people undergo colon surgery in which the passage of stool is diverted from the rectum to a surgically created opening called a stoma.
 People who have undergone this surgery have a chance of developing proctitis.

 • Trauma: Proctitis can be caused by trauma to the anorectal area, such as inserting objects or harmful substances into the anus, including enema use.